Jessica Simpson: 2002–2005: Marriage to Nick Lachey and heightened success

 Simpson announced her engagement to Nick Lachey in February 2002, with the two holding their wedding ceremony on October 26 in Austin, Texas.
 Simpson also began working on her third studio album in 2002.
-The album's lead single, "Sweetest Sin" (2003), dealt with the topic of Simpson losing her virginity to Lachey lyrically.
-The song failed to achieve commercial success.
-Simpson's father pitched an idea to MTV about a reality show starring the couple, resulting in the creation of Newlyweds: Nick and Jessica.
-The series focused on the marriage between Michael Jackson and Lisa Marie Presley initially, but the two backed out, allowing Simpson and Lachey to replace them.
-The show, which focused on the couple's marriage and the recording of Simpson's third studio album primarily, premiered on August 19, 2003.
+On July 14, 2003, she released the album's lead single, "Sweetest Sin", but the song failed to achieve commercial success.
+Beginning in 2003, Simpson and Lachey began appearing in the MTV show Newlyweds: Nick and Jessica.
+The show premiered on August 19, 2003 and focused on the couple's marriage and the recording of Simpson's third studio album.
 The show became a pop culture phenomenon instantly, with Simpson's perceived "dumb blonde" antics on the show helping to make the couple a household name.
 The series was a ratings success for MTV and aired for three seasons until 2005.

-Simpson's third studio album, In This Skin (2003), was released the day that Newlyweds: Nick and Jessica premiered, with the show serving as a promotional tool for the record.
+Simpson released her third studio album, In This Skin on August 19, 2003.
+It was released the day that Newlyweds: Nick and Jessica premiered, with the show serving as a promotional tool for the record.
 In This Skin debuted at number ten on the Billboard 200, selling 64,000 copies in its first week of release.
-The album's opening numbers served as the lowest of Simpson's career at the time.
-In This Skin quickly declined the chart, and by December 2003 had sold just over 565,000 copies in the United States.
-Simpson released "With You" (2003) as the second single from the album in October.
+The album's opening numbers served as the lowest of Simpson's career at the time, and by December 2003 had sold over 565,000 copies in the United States.
+Simpson released "With You" as the second single from the album in October.
 The single became a hit, reaching the top twenty of the Billboard Hot 100 and topping the Mainstream Top 40 chart based on radio airplay.
-Simpson appeared in the halftime show of the Super Bowl XXXVIII.
+Simpson appeared (but did not sing) in the halftime show of the Super Bowl XXXVIII.
 She recorded new material for a re-release of In This Skin, which was released in March 2004.
 The re-release aided in album sales dramatically; In This Skin went on to sell three million copies in the United States.
-Both "Take My Breath Away" (2004) and "Angels" (2004) were released as singles from the re-release.
+In 2004 "Take My Breath Away" and "Angels" were released as singles from the re-release.